Veils of Reality

 In that sense, that this is not the product of any special genius, and lacks a stamp of authority, makes this challenging for both of us.
 Why you are here anyway is that this book, necessarily challenging and counterintuitive, is addressed to the dilemma Einstein described and has oft been quoted regarding.
 He was referring–if he had any brains–to thinking not in the terms of what we think, but in a paradigmatic sense, how thought is structured on a societal or civilizational scale.

 This is what is tricky about trying to solve chronic problems, trying to change the world.
 We do not see the role how we see plays in the problems of the world.
-Furthermore, we cannot see outside of how we see, in a more fundamental sense, until we see how we see, from somewhere else, from the contrast of a fundamentally different system.
+Furthermore, we cannot see outside of how we see, in a more fundamental sense, until we see how we see, from somewhere else, from the contrast of a fundamentally different set of considerations.

 I was talking to a very rationally-minded person once who said the scientific perspective on destiny is that: if you live in a bad way, you get sick.
 Or something like that.
 The one thing I can say, about my otherwise non-genius self, is that I do have vision, not as a natural quality, but as a result of, basically, ways.
-Other ways.
+Other ways of interpreting experiences.
 And through them then, scientifically speaking, an other destiny.

 One of these ways was observing, over the years, the occasions and under what conditions people’s thinking stopped, they decided, they resolved, they threw up their hands, but the implications, like ripples in the air, kept going.